chenxm2/TTNavigationController/README.md

 * in your viewController(must subclass of UIViewController).
 The primary class method has
 * the higher priority.
 *
-* you can learn the useage detail from the TTNavigationDemo */
+* you can learn more useage detail from the TTNavigationDemo */